top of page

 • Eat dark leafy greens several times a week

-• Eliminate smoking
+• Quit smoking

-• Minimize alcohol
+• Limit alcohol

 • Maintain cardiovascular fitness

-• Avoid unnecessary supplements unless prescribed
+• Avoid supplements unless prescribed by your eye doctor

 Final Thoughts